 But it was United who always looked liked breaking the deadlock.
 And on 41 minutes it arrived.
 Unsurprisingly, Scholes got the move going with a raking 50-yard ball for Rooney to chase down the right flank.
 United’s no.10 somehow picked a route for his pinpoint cross to Valencia through John Terry’s legs, and the Reds winger gleefully smashed the ball past Hilario to give Sir Alex’s men a fully-deserved half-time lead.

 There were many positives to take from the opening 45 minutes.
 Carrick was at his finest, Scholes ran the show, Rooney and Valencia looked sharp - and overall United were the better team.
-But Sir Alex stuck with the plan to make changes at
+But Sir Alex stuck with the plan to make changes at the break.
+Hernandez came on to make his competitive debut in place of Ji-sung Park, while Berbatov and Nani joined him as Rooney and Owen made way.

 There's no hiding that Chelsea – going for it with Didier Drogba and Danny Sturridge coming on for John Obi Mikel and Nicolas Anelka - upped their game and began to press forward more than they had done before half-time.
 But they were mostly limited to efforts from distance in a second half that naturally lost some of its zip and vigour.